Seine-et-Marne

-Seine-et-Marne (/fr/) is a department in the Île-de-France region in Northern France.
-Named after the rivers Seine and Marne, it is the region's largest department with an area of 5,915 square kilometres (2,284 square miles); it roughly covers its eastern half.
-In 2019, it had a population of 1,421,197.
+Seine-et-Marne (/fr/; 'Seine and Marne') is a mainly rural department in the Île-de-France region in northern France.
+Named after the rivers Seine and Marne, it roughly encompasses the region's eastern half, and, at 5915 km2, is the largest department in Île-de-France by area.
+In 2023, it had a population of 1,468,108.
 Its prefecture is Melun, although both Meaux and Chelles have larger populations.

 History

 Seine-et-Marne is one of the original 83 departments created on 4 March 1790 during the French Revolution in application of the law of 22 December 1789.
 It had previously belonged to the former province of Île-de-France.
 It is the only original departement in the Île-de-France that has remained unchanged, as both Seine and Seine-et-Oise were abolished and reorganised in 1968.